baloneys/dynabackend/README.md

 - Are the TMP objects active in the hierarchy?
 - For Simple script: Only the first TMP in your list is used
 - For Colored script: All TMPs should be assigned
-- Look for errors in the console
-- Click the "🔍 Debug: Show Active Arrays" button to see what the manager found
+- Click "🔍 Debug: Show Active Arrays" to see what the manager found

 ### "I get errors when clicking Tagify"